breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 In 2009, while a student in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://avesis.medeniyet.edu.tr/hasan.guclu) who was enthusiastic about complex networks, which are found in brains, languages, social networks and many other interesting places.
 I remember being very excited about this and its implications for the study of intelligence.
 Nothing seemed to come of it, until recently.

 In 2017, I spent some time around folks working on algorithmic differentiation.
 Olivier Breleux presented [Myia](https://github.com/mila-iqia/myia) and [Buche](https://github.com/breuleux/buche).
 Matt Johnson gave a talk on [Autograd](https://github.com/HIPS/autograd) which left an impression on me.
 I met Chris Olah in Long Beach, who gave me the idea to study [differentiable programming](https://colah.github.io/posts/2015-09-NN-Types-FP/).
 I stole his idea, dressed it up in Kotlin and traded it for a POPL workshop paper and later a [Master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
-Our key ideas were algebra, shapes inference and casting AD as term rewriting.
-Forget all that, if I had only one idea to give these AI people, it's the importance of types.
+Our contributions were algebra, shapes inference and presenting AD as term rewriting.
+But forget all that -- if I had only one idea to give these ML people, I would choose types.
 Types are the foundation of any automated reasoning system.
 Without them, you're as good as blind.

 [![](https://github.com/breandan/kotlingrad/raw/master/samples/src/main/resources/dataflow.svg)](https://github.com/breandan/kotlingrad#dataflow-graphs)

 In 2019, I joined a lab with a [nice professor](https://www.cs.mcgill.ca/~jguo/) at McGill working on applying knowledge graphs to software engineering.
-Knowledge graphs are an old idea from the first wave of AI in the 1960s and 70s which has recently been revived and improved in light of recent progress in representation learning.
+Knowledge graphs are an old idea from the first wave of AI in the 1960s and 70s which had recently been revived and studied in light of recent progress in representation learning on graphs.
 I believe this is an important area of research with a lot of potential.
 Knowledge and traceability plays an important role in software engineering, and it's the bread-and-butter of a good IDE.
 The world needs better IDEs if we're ever going to untangle this mess we're in.

 [![Structurizr](https://raw.githubusercontent.com/cecuesta/structurizr-java/master/docs/images/graphviz-spring-petclinic-components.png)](https://structurizr.com/)

 This Spring, I took a fascinating [seminar on Graph Representation Learning](https://cs.mcgill.ca/~wlh/comp766/index.html).
 A lot of graph theory had been worked out over the preceding decade.
 [PageRank](https://en.wikipedia.org/wiki/PageRank) turned into power iteration.
 People made some interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians and spectral graph theory.
 Graph synthesis is starting to show real promise.
-The key idea here is that there are some very elegant mathematical abstractions for representing graphs, and choosing the right representation allows us to learn graphs.
+The key idea here is there are some very elegant mathematics for representing graphs, and choosing the right representation is very powerful.
+More on that later.

-# Graphs, by example
+# What are graphs?

 Graphs are general-purpose data structures used to represent many data types and procedural phenomena.
 Consider the following hierarchy of graphs, from least to greatest expressiveness: